Intermesh/groupoffice-docs/using/studio.rst

 Deleting a Generated Module
 ---------------------------

 Everybody likes experimenting.
-The Studio module in particularly inviting.
+The Studio module is particularly inviting.
 We know!

 If you need to entirely clean up your generated code, there's two steps to be taken.